Fullscreen/filterjitsu/README.md

 The filterable items are filtered based on key value pairs provided in the search query parameters of the url that match data attributes on the filterable elements.
-For example, a URL with the search query `?filter-type=video&filter-genre=comedy` would filter all elements that did not have the `data-type="video"` or `data-genre="comedy"` data attributes.
+For example, a URL with the search query `?filter-type=video&filter-genre=comedy` would filter all elements that did not have the `data-filter-type="video"` or `data-filter-genre="comedy"` data attributes.
 It is important to note that the url parameters form a boolean OR when filtering out filterable elements.

 Filterjitsu expects encoded URLs.
 Encoding can be done using a language library such as those suggested in [this stackoverflow post](http://stackoverflow.com/questions/2834034/how-do-i-raw-url-encode-decode-in-javascript-and-ruby-to-get-the-same-values-in/2834053#2834053).